Skip to content

 With all your words and actions you have an impact on yourself, on someone else or on something else.
 Take time for yourself and reflect on all your thoughts and actions.
 How do you manage your time?
 What do you pay attention to and focus on?
 Do you really spend it on what is sustainably important to you?
 Don't feel guilty if you don't, but start adjusting your habits if necessary.
 What would you recommend to your best friend?

 When we interact with others, let us be empathetic and always try to put ourselves in their shoes.
 We can avoid resistance and drama.
-We should create win-win situations and be a pleasant contact, whether it's a private or professional.
-In this way, we treat the resources of others with respect and contribute to a harmonious atmosphere in your environment and in society.
+We should create win-win situations and be a pleasant contact, whether it’s a private or professional.
+In this way, we treat the resources of others with respect and contribute to a harmonious atmosphere in society.
 Yes, respect is related to minimalism as a lifestyle.
 It makes your life and the lives of others uplifting and easier.

 • Our Recommendation: Treat yourself, other beings and the environment with respect.